SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/PLM_Tool/Installing_PLM_tool.md

 1. Select the target DataMiner System and confirm the deployment.
 The package will be pushed to the DataMiner System.

-   Once the package is installed, a new PLM element is automatically created, if your DataMiner System did not contain a PLM element already.
+   If your DataMiner System does not contain a PLM element yet, a new PLM element is automatically created when the package is installed.

-   The *EPM PLM* low-code app is accessible at `http(s)://[DMA name]/root`.
+   Once the package has been installed, you can access the *EPM PLM* low-code app at `http(s)://[DMA name]/root`.

    ![EPL PLM app](~/user-guide/images/EPM_PLM_app.png)

 > [!NOTE]
 > To update the Planned Maintenance tool, redeploy the [*EPM PLM* package](https://catalog.dataminer.services/details/package/5064).
-While the tool will be updated, no new PLM element will be created, as one should already exist on your DMS.
+The tool will be updated, but no new PLM element will be created, as one should already exist in your DMS.

 ## Configuring the EPM PLM element